How Old Do You Have to Be to Get a Credit Card?

 If you are between 18 and 20 years old, demonstrating sufficient independent income is crucial to be eligible for a credit card.
 Only income or assets in your name will be considered towards meeting the income requirement.
 Even if a relative or friend intends to assist with monthly payments, their income cannot be included.

-ALSO READ The Best Delta Credit Cards of 2023
+ALSO READ Best Wells Fargo credit cards of 2023

 In case you cannot meet the income requirement on your own, there might be a chance to qualify for a credit card with a cosigner or a joint applicant.
 However, not all credit card issuers allow the use of a cosigner.